AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/enable_agora_chat.md

 Agora Console assigns the following information to each project that enables the Agora Chat service:

-- **Data Center**: Agora provides several data centers for the service in different regions, including Beijing1 (China), Beijing VIP (China),  Singapore, Frankfurt (Germany), and Virginia (USA).
+- **Data Center**: Agora provides several data centers for the service in different regions, including Singapore, Frankfurt (Germany), and Virginia (USA).
 After the plan is changed, the data center remains unchanged.
 - **AppKey**: The unique identifier that the Agora Chat service assigns to each app.
 The rule is `${OrgName}#{AppName}`.
 - **OrgName**: The unique identifier that the Agora Chat service assigns to each enterprise (organization).
 - **AppName**: The name that the Agora Chat service assigns to each app.
 Each app under the same enterprise (organization) must have a unique App Name.